Heston Blumenthal: Historic influences

 Blumenthal uses British history in his dishes.
 He became interested in historical cooking in the late 1990s upon obtaining a copy of The Vivendier, a translation of a fifteenth-century cookery manuscript that contained unusual recipes, such as a chicken that appears roasted but wakes up as it is served.
 He said "I'd had little idea the cooking of the past could be so playful, audacious and creative."

-Following this, he attended an Oxford Symposium of Food and Cookery where he met the food historians Richard Fitch, who works for Historic Royal Palaces and Marc Meltonville.
+Following this, he attended an Oxford Symposium of Food and Cookery where he met the food historians Richard Fitch (who works for Historic Royal Palaces) and Marc Meltonville.
 Later he met a third food historian, Ivan Day and, in consultation with these three, began developing dishes inspired by recipes in historical British cookbooks.
 The first completed dish based on a historic recipe was Quaking Pudding, which is now on the menu at the Hinds Head.
 This was followed by Beef Royal and Chocolate Wine, which featured on the Fat Duck menu.
 The opening of Dinner by Heston Blumenthal presented him with far greater scope for historical cooking, and its menu is composed solely of dishes inspired by the recipes of the past.
 His 2013 book Historic Heston is a collection of historical recipes that have appeared on the menus of Dinner by Heston Blumenthal, the Fat Duck and the Hinds Head.

 Royal patronage

-In 2009, for a private party held during Ascot week, Blumenthal was invited to cook a meal for the Queen at Windsor Castle.
+In 2009, for a private party held during Ascot week, Blumenthal was invited to cook a meal for Queen Elizabeth II at Windsor Castle.
 The menu included baked salmon, strawberry gateau and a starter, composed to look like a bowl of fruit, that consisted of offal and sweetbreads.
 He was selected to provide the picnic meal for participants in Queen's Diamond Jubilee celebrations, and was a guest in the Royal Box at the Queen's Diamond Jubilee concert in June 2012.

 Personal awards

-In 2004, Blumenthal won the Chef Award at The Catey Awards, joining the likes of Gordon Ramsay, Phil Howard and Raymond Blanc.
+In 2004, Blumenthal won the Chef Award at the Catey Awards, joining chefs including Gordon Ramsay, Phil Howard and Raymond Blanc.
 In January 2006, Blumenthal was appointed an OBE in the New Years Honours List for his services to British Gastronomy.

 He has been awarded honorary degrees for his scientific approach to cooking.
 In July 2006, Blumenthal was presented with an honorary Doctor of Science degree by Reading University in recognition of his unique scientific approach to food and long-standing relationship with the University's School of Food Biosciences.
 Also in July 2006, Blumenthal was the first chef to be awarded an Honorary Fellowship by the Royal Society of Chemistry.
 Blumenthal received an honorary Master of Science from Bristol University in 2007.
-In December 2013, Blumenthal was presented with an honorary Doctor of Science degree by the University of London, recognising his pioneering research and achievements in his field.
+In December 2013, he was presented with an honorary Doctor of Science degree by the University of London, recognising his pioneering research and achievements in his field.
 In June 2013, the College of Arms granted Blumenthal a personal coat of arms.